Pricing Crypto Accounting Engagements: Why Hourly Loses Money (2026)

 Sources

-- Hourly pricing underprices crypto — effort is driven by on-chain complexity (multi-chain reconciliation, DeFi parsing, historical clean-up) that is hard to predict line by line; overrun is absorbed as unbilled time
+- Hourly pricing underprices crypto, because effort is driven by on-chain complexity (multi-chain reconciliation, DeFi parsing, historical clean-up) that is hard to predict line by line, and the overrun is absorbed as unbilled time.

-- Complexity-tier/scoped-fixed-fee pricing set at discovery tracks the actual cost driver (chains/wallets/volume/activity/data cleanliness), not revenue or transaction count (firm-defined tiers)
+- Complexity-tier or scoped-fixed-fee pricing set at discovery tracks the actual cost driver (chains, wallets, volume, activity, data cleanliness) rather than revenue or transaction count, on firm-defined tiers.

-- Historical clean-up priced as a separate explicitly scoped remediation phase agreed before start (bundling guarantees a loss); DAC8 reconciliation (in force 1 Jan 2026, first exchange 2027) explicitly scoped/priced for many clients
+- Historical clean-up is priced as a separate, explicitly scoped remediation phase agreed before it starts, since bundling guarantees a loss.
+DAC8 reconciliation (in force 1 January 2026, first exchange 2027) is explicitly scoped and priced for many clients; the directive text is linked in the DAC8 client-readiness guide.

-- Tooling reduces effort per unit of complexity but not the complexity-driven cost or the firm's review/professional responsibility; pricing/acceptance are firm judgements under professional rules — not professional/pricing advice
+- Tooling reduces effort per unit of complexity but not the complexity-driven cost or the firm's review and professional responsibility.
+Pricing and acceptance are firm judgements under professional rules.
+This is not professional or pricing advice.

 IFRS vs GAAP for Crypto Assets: What Finance Teams Need to Know